A Similarity Solution of Rear Stagnation-point Flow over a Flat Plate in Two Dimensions: Numerical Solution

+When the Strouhal number $\kappa > -1.5$, this behavior may also introduce a singularity in the relevant governing equations, such as the boundary layer equations or the Navier - Stokes equations.
+This singularity indicates a point where the mathematical model's assumptions break down, and it is closely tied to the unusual velocity characteristics observed in the flow field.

+Another significant consequence of boundary layer separation is the regular shedding of vortices.
+Vortices are shed from the wall at a frequency $f$ which is determined by the Strouhal number $(St)$.
+When the Strouhal number parameter $\kappa$ satisfies the condition $-2<\kappa \leq -1.5 $, this vortex - shedding phenomenon becomes particularly pronounced.
+Vortex shedding will create alternating force that cause the wall to vibrate.
+If the shedding frequency coincides with the resonance frequency of the wall, it will cause wall to fail.
+These vibrations could be established and reflected at different frequencies depending on their origin in adjacent solid or fluid, and resonance could be either damped or amplified.

+In the case of rear stagnation-point flow, the frequency of vortex shedding is closely related to the instability of the flow field.
+External flow conditions (such as the external flow velocity $V_0$, pressure, etc.) will also have an impact on the frequency of vortex shedding.
+When the external flow velocity changes, the pressure distribution and velocity gradient in the flow field change, affecting the degree of boundary layer separation and the process of vortex formation and shedding, thus changing the frequency of vortex shedding.

-It is reasonable to state that, in general, separation will occur near the wall as $\eta \rightarrow 0$.
+According to fluid mechanics theory, the frequency of vortex shedding is usually related to the characteristic parameters of the flow field, such as the Reynolds number ($Re=\frac{VL}{\nu}$, where $V$ is the average velocity, $L$ is the characteristic length, and $\nu$ is the kinematic viscosity), the Strouhal number ($St=\frac{fL}{V}$, where is the frequency of vortex shedding ), etc. It is reasonable to state that, in general, separation will occur near the wall as $\eta \rightarrow 0$.
 The phenomenon of reversed flow with boundary-layer separation occurred and the region of reversed flow will move outward away from the wall periodically as $\kappa < -2$.